Kaustubh-404/TrackYourTax/README.md

 ## Introduction

-The TaxRevenueTransparency project aims to provide a platform that enables citizens to monitor and track government financial transactions.
+The Track My Tax project aims to provide a platform that enables citizens to monitor and track government financial transactions.
 By leveraging web3 technology and incorporating TRUFFLE and REACTJS, the application ensures a secure and decentralized environment.

 ## Installation